xinli0928/COVID-Xray/README.md

 ```
 * Download the pre-trained model [here](https://drive.google.com/file/d/1lgaGtAfdnjnziHSZ0TaYKisYGjwLxebU/view?usp=sharing) and save it into RF_model folder.
 * Run the .ipynb file for training and testing.

+Follow-up Model:
+* Put the COVID-19 CXR images and metadata.csv in the Dataset_FollowUp folder
+* Run the code of severity scoring system to assign the opacity score to each image and save them to metadata.csv
+* Run the feature.ipynb to extract and save features from COVID-19 CXR images.
+* Run the data_generation.ipynb to create and the follow-up dataset.
+* Run the model_followUp.ipynb for model training and testing.

 On-device Deployment of the COVID-MobileXpert
 ------